 Insureon's licensed insurance agents work with top-rated U.S. providers to find the right insurance plan for your IT business, whether you’re an IT contractor or an IT security company with multiple employees.

 As a tech professional, you might think you’ve got few cyber risks and low insurance needs because your knowledge of the technology industry and computer systems limits your risk exposures.
 Unfortunately, we live in a litigious society and hacking attempts are on the rise.

 Even a frivolous lawsuit can have a serious impact on your business.
 If a client says you failed to prevent a data breach or missed a deadline, it could have a financial impact on your business even if you’re not at fault.

 Here’s a closer look at why insurance should be an important part of your risk management strategy:

-Technology errors and omissions (tech E&O) insurance can help you with legal fees and court costs if a dissatisfied client sues you over your work performance.
+Technology errors and omissions insurance, sometimes called tech E&O or tech professional liability insurance, can help you with legal fees and court costs if a dissatisfied client sues you over your work performance.
 Tech E&O insurance covers:

 Cyber insurance, also called cybersecurity insurance, insures against the high cost of a data breach or a malicious software attack.
 It covers the cost of customer notification, credit monitoring, legal fees, and fines.